DeNNiiInc/AU-HomeLoan-Calculator/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---

 ## 📄 License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🎥 About Beyond Cloud Technology

-This calculator is developed and maintained by Beyond Cloud Technology.
+This calculator is developed and maintained by **Beyond Cloud Technology**.

 - 🌐 Website: [beyondcloud.technology](https://beyondcloud.technology)
 - 📺 YouTube: [@beyondcloudtechnology](https://www.youtube.com/@beyondcloudtechnology)

+---

 ## ⚠️ Disclaimer

-This calculator is for informational purposes only and should not be considered financial advice.
+This calculator is for **informational purposes only** and should **not** be considered financial advice.
 Always consult with a qualified financial advisor or mortgage broker before making loan decisions.
 Interest rates and fees shown are indicative and may not reflect current market rates.

+---

 ## 🙏 Acknowledgments